-Social Distancing Policy: TI employees are to practice social distancing by standing or sitting a least six (6) feet away from other employees and guests, including within the employee dining room, uniform control, kitchens, at the employee services window, within employee’s respective departments and other high-density areas in order to ensure appropriate social distancing between employees and guests.
+Social Distancing Policy: Other than the casino floor, TI employees practice social distancing by standing or sitting at least three (3) feet away from other employees and guests, including within the employee dining room, uniform control, kitchens, at the employee services window, within employee’s respective departments and other high-density areas in order to ensure appropriate social distancing between employees and guests.

-Personal Protective Equipment (PPE): Every TI employee will be provided and required to wear a face mask at all times while on property.
-Some employees will receive additional PPE based on their positions, such as housekeeping, EVS, food and beverage employees, and front desk.
-In addition, TI employees will be properly trained on how to use and dispose of any required PPE specific to their job responsibilities.
+Personal Protective Equipment (PPE): Regardless of vaccination status, TI employees are provided and may choose to wear a face mask while on property.
+Some employees receive additional PPE based on their positions, such as housekeeping, EVS, food and beverage employees, and front desk.
+In addition, TI employees are trained on how to use and dispose of any required PPE specific to their job responsibilities.

-Employee Signage: Communication signage, both digital and printed, will be posted on property to remind employees on how to maintain property hygiene, including instructions on proper handwashing, how to avoid touching your face, how to cover coughs and sneezes, how to property wear and dispose of PPE, and how to identity a co-worker or guest exhibiting signs of symptoms associated with COVID-19.
+Employee Signage: Communication signage, both digital and printed, is posted on property to remind employees on how to maintain property hygiene, including instructions on proper handwashing, how to avoid touching the face, how to cover coughs and sneezes, how to property wear and dispose of PPE, and how to identity a co-worker or guest exhibiting signs of symptoms associated with COVID-19.

 Cleaning Procedures and Protocols: The frequency of the cleaning and sanitizing has increased in high-traffic areas with an emphasis on, but not limited to, slot machines and chairs, gaming tables and chairs, elevator buttons and panels, front desk counters, casino Player's Club booth and kiosks, door handles, ATMs, redemption terminals, escalator handrails, the employee dining rooms, kitchens, loading docks, employee entrances, employee restrooms, offices, hallways, employee services windows and training areas.
 In addition, special cleaning attention has been made to guest rooms and suites, including high touch areas such as TV remote controls, door and furniture handles and knobs, toilet seats and handles, water faucet handles, nightstands, telephones, alarms clocks, light switches, thermostats and flooring.
 Any shared supplies or equipment wil be sanitized before, during and after each shift or anytime the supplies or equipment is used by another employee.